 A STEPS PROJECT

-This twenty-three storey mural produced in collaboration with world-renowned Spanish street artist Okuda San Miguel transformed Toronto’s skyline, provided paid opportunities for local artists and cultural programming for local residents.
+This twenty-three-storey mural produced in collaboration with world-renowned Spanish street artist Okuda San Miguel transformed Toronto’s skyline, and provided paid opportunities for local artists and cultural programming for local residents.

 people experience this mural each day

 Gallons of paint used in the creation of the mural

 opportunities for local artists and arts workers

 storeys of a building turned into a canvas